I’ve been thinking a lot

 What are they for you?

-More to the point, what words would you
+More to the point, what words do

-captures your precise meaning, the one that points out a problem to a
+word, the word that captures your precise meaning, the words that

-There’s one word my mother has not lost.
+There’s one word my mother has

-thrilled.
-It has been a while since Mom has done anything but stammer.
+while since Mom has done anything more than stammer the same

 If "love" is the last word she says,